stdm/stdm.github.io/service.md

   * Talk at QUT Centre for Robotics, **Queensland University of Technology**, Brisbane, Australia, December 03, 2024

-  * Talk at Sports Data Science & AI Workshop, QUT Centre for Data Science, Queensland University of Technology, Brisbane, Australia, November 26, 2024
+  * Talk at Sports Data Science & AI Workshop, **QUT Centre for Data Science**, Queensland University of Technology, Brisbane, Australia, November 26, 2024

   * Keynote "AI in sports: a real-world laboratory for upcoming societal change?" at QUT Centre for Data Science, **Queensland University of Technology**, Brisbane, Australia, November 25, 2024